Need to talk? Call 1800 882 436.

 Parents are usually welcome in the NICU 24 hours a day, but other visitors may be limited.
 Remember, babies in the NICU can get very sick if they catch an infection.
 If you or someone you have contact with has been ill, talk to the medical staff before you come on to the ward.

-Bonding with your baby and helping to care for them will help them get well.
-NICU staff will include you wherever possible in your baby’s care, and will teach you how to look after your baby.
-This may include how to change nappies, take the baby's temperature, and how to bathe, feed and cuddle them.
+Bonding with your baby and helping to care for them will also help them get well.
+NICU staff will include you wherever possible in your baby's care and will teach you how to look after your baby.
+This may include how to change nappies, take your baby's temperature, and how to bathe, feed and cuddle them.

 You may be able to provide 'kangaroo care', or skin-to-skin care, with your baby.
 Holding your baby next to your skin is helpful for both parents and babies.
 For example, it helps to regulate your baby's body temperature, heart rate and breathing rate.
 It can also help them gain weight and can improve your breast milk production.